App Shells

 3. Does the leaf page template actually define that block?

 If the wrong amount of HTML swaps, the target/block pair is usually the bug.
-If the right block is chosen but the shell does not update, check whether the target was registered withtriggers_shell_update=True.
+If the right block is chosen but the shell doesn't update, check whether the target was registered withtriggers_shell_update=True.

 For day-to-day debugging:

-• Runapp.check()in tests or startup to catch missing shell blocks early.
+• Runapp.check()in tests or at startup to catch missing shell blocks early.

 • Whenconfig.debug=True, response headers include X-Chirp-Route-Kind, X-Chirp-Route-Meta, X-Chirp-Context-Chain, and X-Chirp-Shell-Contextfor route introspection.